crearis/vuestorefront-theaterpedia/README.md

-# Vuestorefront2 - Odoo Backend Modules
+# Vuestorefront-sdk - Odoo Backend Modules for the theaterpedia-vuestorefront-implementation

 ## Overview